Bench Top Joining

-6. Once it’s all reasonably tight is should also be level, but there may be just one or two small areas which are slightly rasied so carefully check these and gently tap down any raise spot with your hammer and block.
+6. Once it’s all reasonably tight is should also be level, but there may be just one or two small areas which are slightly raised, so carefully check these and gently tap down any raised spots with your hammer and block.

-7. Final quality check after final tighten of joining bolts.
+7. Final quality check after final tightening of joining bolts.